denten-books/plain-text/1-device.md

 > for a certain pattern of performance is invented a certain produce can be
 > turned out in infinite numbers practically without the effort of man. [...]
 > Once that miraculous eugenic formula will be found a human society will be
-> given prefect and smooth at birth, like a book off a press [@moreno_who_1953,
+> given prefect and smooth at birth, like a book off a press
-> 598].
+> [@moreno_who_1953, 598].

 Knowledge, in Plato's terms, is thereby replaced with the simulation or imitation [*homoiōmata*] of knowledge [@plato_phaedrus_1999, 482(250a)].
 It is given and received passively, bypassing the critical faculties.
-Robots appear to us in their perfected state, whereby the labor and the struggle for their production is elided.
+Robots appear to us in their perfected state, whereby the labor and struggle for their production is elided.

 Instrumental and institutional mechanisms alike fell under Moreno's suspicion: the plow, pen, book, gun; central planning, corporate governance, and legal codex [@moreno_who_1953].
-All robots in that sense constitute a species of autonomous agency, a problem long in the background of Western liberal thought.[^ln1-consensus] For Moreno, books and bombs resembled one another because they both embodied volition detached from its human sources.
+All robots in that sense constituted a species of autonomous agency, a problem long in the background of Western liberal thought.[^ln1-consensus] For Moreno, books and bombs resembled one another because they both embodied volition detached from its human sources.
 Once in motion, both books and bombs seem to act in the world autonomously.
 The projectile acts at a distance; once launched, it completes its grim mandate even if the command to act is withdrawn.
 Technology of the word similarly decouples readers from writers.
-The book persists to mean in the absence of its author.
-Once decoupled, seemingly autonomous paper agents---books, folders, documents---clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
+Books persist to mean in the absence of their authors.
+Once decoupled, seemingly autonomous paper agents---folders, novels, contracts---clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
 Agency so detached operates without consensus or comprehension.
-The book is "a robot par excellence," Moreno wrote [@moreno_who_1953, 600].
-It is a way of effecting change across time and space, but also of breaking the causal chain of agency.
-One cannot assign blame to a bullet or a book as these are not truly social actors that can participate in our sense of justice or responsibility.
+Books are "robot[s] par excellence," Moreno wrote [@moreno_who_1953, 600].
+They elongate agency's causal chain to effect change in mental states across time and space.
+Yet books and bullets are not social actors in a true sense.
+One cannot assign blame to them.
+They do not figure independently in our models of justice and responsibility.

-Moreno's claims might seem curious, but they are not unusual in the larger context of early twentieth century post-Kantian humanism.
+Moreno's claims and his language might seem curious today, but they were not unusual in the larger context of early twentieth century post-Kantian humanism.
 In Moreno's work one discerns the influence of Marx's critique of the fetishism of commodities, a dynamic by which "definite social relation between men" assumes "the fantastic form of a relation between things" [@marx_capital_1967, 72].
-Moreno arrives at a similar conclusion by another logic.
-In creating some of the earliest examples of social network graphs, he finds (and objects to) the presence of things in the position of social actors.
-His objections to automatism echo also those of his near contemporaries like Viktor Shklovsky, Martin Heidegger, Walter Benjamin, and Hannah Arendt.
+Moreno arrived at a similar conclusion by another logic.
+In creating some of the earliest examples of social network graphs, he found (and objected to) the presence of things in the position of social actors.
+His objections to the automatization of human experience echo also those of his near contemporaries like Viktor Shklovsky, Martin Heidegger, Walter Benjamin, and Hannah Arendt.

 ***

 Moreno helps us see the book in a new light.
 If it was always, as he suggested, a robot for enacting action at a distance, it is all the more robotic as a device that draws electricity, an electronic book.
-When in the 1930s one could view Moreno's rhetoric about books and bombs as fanciful, technophobic even, a century later his concerns appear prescient.
+When, in the 1930s, one could view Moreno's rhetoric about books and bombs as fanciful, technophobic even, a century later his concerns appear prescient.
 The unintended consequences of automated and disembodied agency, from artificially intelligent personal assistants to market trading algorithms, worry